 Audi S6 with Ford Badge

 This may look like a Ford Crown Vic, but look closer.
-It’s really an Audi S6 that recently held the quickest cross-country Cannonball time—until 2024, when it was broken by a 2015 BMW 535d diesel.
+It’s really an Audi S6 that, at the time of this article, holds the quickest cross-country Cannonball time.
 (Image/Summit Racing – Steve Swisher)

 de tomaso innocenti hatchback